 Seizures can take many different forms in different individuals.

 - An aura or warning is the first symptom of a seizure and is considered a part of it.

 - The middle of the seizure is called the ictal phase and it correlates with the enhanced electrical seizure activity in the brain.

-- At the end of the seizure, the postictal phase occurs, which is considered as the recovery period after the seizure.
-Some individuals recover immediately while others may take a few minutes to hours before they feel like their usual self.
+- At the end of the seizure, the postictal phase occurs, which is considered the recovery period after the seizure.
+Some individuals recover immediately while others may take a few minutes to hours before they feel like their usual selves.